Amazon Takes $49 Off Apple Watch SE 3 in Early Black Friday Sale

 The iPhone XR, iPhone 11, iPhone 12, iPhone 14, and iPhone 14 Pro were all available in ...

-The upcoming iOS 26.1 update includes a handful of new features and changes for iPhones, including a toggle for changing the appearance of the Liquid Glass design, "slide to stop" for alarms in the Clock app, and more.
+Following more than a month of beta testing, Apple is expected to release iOS 26.1 this Monday, November 3.
+The update includes a handful of new features and changes, including the ability to adjust the look of Liquid Glass and more.

 Below, we outline key details about iOS 26.1.